PRESERVATION OF RTTY HISTORY

 The system requires no operator at the receiving end.
 The machine prints continuously as long as the transmitter is active and the signal is readable.
 In its commercial heyday, RTTY circuits ran 24 hours a day, delivering news, weather, financial data, and military communications to receivers around the world.

-The genius of the Baudot code lies in its mechanical simplicity.
-Each character is transmitted as a sequence of five equal-duration mark or space intervals, making it ideal for electromechanical reproduction.
-At 45.45 baud — the North American standard for amateur RTTY — each character takes 22 milliseconds to transmit, yielding approximately 60 words per minute.
+Murray’s code was adopted internationally as ITA2 (International Telegraph Alphabet No. 2).
+It is ITA2 — not ITA1 — that all RTTY uses, including the ITTY broadcasts on this site.
+Each character is transmitted as a sequence of five equal-duration mark or space intervals.
+At 45.45 baud — the North American amateur standard — each character takes 22 milliseconds to transmit, yielding approximately 60 words per minute.
 The 75-baud standard allows approximately 100 WPM.
+The punched tape strips at the top and bottom of this page encode real ITA2: RTTY.COM on top, DE W2TTY on the bottom.
+Anyone who knows the code can read them hole by hole.

 The Teletype Corporation